jsauter/Battleship/README.md

 User input (because it is textual in this case) is translated to cartesian cordinates that can be represented in the grid with ints.
 There was no sense in maintaing two arrays when it could be calculated.
 To do this, I converted the alpha chars to their numeric representaion in the CoordinateTranslator.

 Feedback to the UI thread for bad data entry is done via exceptions (and handling them).
 This might not be the most performant way of doing it, but I think it worked well as it simplified what needed to be returned and performance for this application is not a major requirment.

+##Assumptions

+1) As per the requirements, since there is no need to add a second ship to the board, I did not validate for intersects on placement.
+2) We check that there are only 2 players and if we try to add more, we throw an exceptions
+3) There is only one type of ship right now.
+If we want to add more in the future there will be a UI change as well as the need to build a ship factory

 ##3rd party libraries used